linhpham199/status-pages/README.md

     return error.title.includes(service)
   })

-  // Here I pick out any regionss mentioned in title of this item and put in `errorRegions` array const errorRegions = regions.filter(region => {
+  // Here I pick out any regions mentioned in title of this item and put in `errorRegions` array const errorRegions = regions.filter(region => {
     const regEx = new RegExp('\\b' + region + '( \\D)') // RegEx is explained later
     const regEx2 = new RegExp('\\b' + region + '$')